 - students not reading Music - up to £20 per lesson with a maximum of £200 per year.

 - All students - send a covering letter and copies of payment receipts to Sally Law in the Tutorial Office.

 Music and Drama Projects

 Student may apply to the Milner Walton Music and Drama fund for a grant to support a project for the current academic year.
-The size of individual awards will vary from year to year, but applicants should bear in mind that the total available to fund all Milner Walton Projects in any single academic year is £2,500
+The size of individual awards varies from year to year, but applicants should bear in mind that the total available to fund all Milner Walton Projects in any single academic year is £2,500